rekhaDevs/samagragovernance.in/src/pages/project/tech-samagra.md

     image: /img/adapt-ki.png
     title: 'Associates Program, Odisha'
   - description:
-      text: >-
-        Shiksha Saathi is a mobile solution that is used to drive all monitoring visits for the education department in Himachal Pradesh.
-Education department officials at different levels use this application to capture data from their visits.
-The data is directly linked to a set of dashboards that are used for driving different periodic reviews.
-The key innovation in this application is that non-technical government officials can seamlessly configure multiple sections of the applications such as user management, form creation, form access control thereby creating higher buy-in and sustainability of the product once deployed.
+      text: "Shiksha Saathi\_is a configurable data input mobile solution with workflow management for complex screen navigation that enables state education department officials in Himachal Pradesh\_at different levels to capture data from all the different monitoring visits.
+The key innovation in this application is that non-technical government officials can seamlessly configure authentication of user, roles of users and data input designs.
+The data is directly linked to a decision support system that is further used for driving periodic administrative reviews.\_"
     image: /img/samarth-saathi.png
     title: 'Samarth Shiksha Saathi, Himachal Pradesh'
 ---